 - Obfuscating assets or income

 Individuals and companies are not the only people who can face tax fraud charges.
-The IRS also commonly investigates tax preparers for alleged tax fraud schemes.
+The IRS also commonly investigates tax preparers for alleged fraudulent schemes.

 The federal government indicts tax preparers for tax fraud when it can trace a tax identification number (TIN) to a fraudulent return.
 Tax preparers may find themselves in this situation if their company markets itself on obtaining high refunds for their customers by manipulating numbers.
 The company's reward is a kickback from the refund.
 The IRS has also charged tax preparers with fraud for preparing false tax returns to collect refunds for people who do not exist.